Mike Schmidt: Post-playing career and accolades

-On September 27, 2006, Schmidt was announced as the Phillies representative for the DHL Hometown Heroes promotion, beating out Steve Carlton, Richie Ashburn, Robin Roberts and Chuck Klein as most outstanding player in the Phillies history.
+On September 27, 2006, Schmidt was announced as the Phillies representative for the DHL Hometown Heroes promotion, beating out Steve Carlton, Richie Ashburn, Robin Roberts and Chuck Klein as most outstanding player in Phillies history.

-Schmidt returned to his alma mater, Ohio University, in October 2014 for the retirement of his number 10 by the Ohio University Baseball Team, which he led to the College World Series in 1970.
+In October 2014 the Ohio University Bobcats retired his number 10.
+Schmidt led the Bobcats to the College World Series in 1970.

-On July 14, 2015, Schmidt was named one of the Phillies "Franchise Four" as voted by the fans, along with Steve Carlton, Richie Ashburn and Robin Roberts.
+In 2015, Schmidt was named one of the Phillies "Franchise Four" as voted by the fans, along with Steve Carlton, Richie Ashburn and Robin Roberts.

-Baseball-Reference.com ranks Schmidt's mustache as the sixth-best in history.
+Schmidt was a vocal advocate for the reinstatement of Pete Rose to baseball.

-Schmidt has publicly expressed his thoughts on various baseball controversies.
-He has been a vocal advocate for the reinstatement of Pete Rose to baseball.
-In July 2005, he appeared on Bob Costas's HBO show Costas Now to discuss steroids, and said, "Let me go out on a limb and say that if I had played during that era I would have taken steroids...
-We all have these things we deal with in life, and I'm surely not going to sit here and say to you guys, 'I wouldn't have done that.'"
+In July 2005, on Bob Costas's HBO show Costas Now Schmidt said, "if I had played during that era, I would have taken steroids".
 In his 2006 book, Clearing the Bases: Juiced Players, Monster Salaries, Sham Records, and a Hall of Famer's Search for the Soul of Baseball, he somewhat recanted that statement, saying that he understood the desire to get a competitive advantage even though he could not condone breaking the rules to do so.

 Coaching

-Starting in 2002, Schmidt works with the Phillies as a hitting coach during each Spring training.
+Starting in 2002, Schmidt worked with the Phillies as a hitting coach during each Spring training.
 In October 2003, Schmidt was named the manager of the Phillies' Single A Florida State League affiliate, the Clearwater Threshers.
 He managed them for just the 2004 season, then resigned.
-In 2009, he served as third-base coach for Team USA in the World Baseball Classic.
+In 2009, he served as third base coach for Team USA in the World Baseball Classic.